-- 1. Press the (key or the left soft key to answer an incoming call.
-If the Any Key menu option(Menu 9.4.2) has been set to (, any key press will answer a call except for the (key or the right soft key. - 2.
-End the call by pressing the key. - Notice You can answer a call while using the Address Book or other menu features.
+1. Open the flip and press the key or the left soft key to answer an incoming call.
+If the Any Key menu option(Menu 9.4.2) has been set to x, any key press will answer a call except for the key or the right soft key.

+Notice